 If you would like to speak with someone outside the college system, the University has a Counselling and Mental Health service, where counsellors and mental health advisors work collaboratively with you to provide professional support on issues such as personal, family, social or academic matters.
 To make an appointment to see a counsellor or mental health advisor you will need to complete a self-referral.

 Lancaster Nightline is a listening and information service run by students for students at Lancaster University.
-Nightline aim to provide a night-time contact point offering a wealth of free information or just a non-judgemental listening ear.
-All calls made to Nightline are confidential, and remain completely anonymous.
+Nightline aims to provide a night-time contact point offering a wealth of free information or just a non-judgemental listening ear.
+All calls made to Nightline are confidential and remain completely anonymous.
 You can contact Nightline by telephone (01524 594444), email, instant messaging or Skype.

-The Base is the gateway to all of Student Based Services including support regarding accommodation, careers, course and study changes, disability, exams and assessment, international support and money.
-For any and all queries visit the Base in Alexandra Square or get in touch via email or by calling 01524 592525.
+ASK is the gateway to all Student Education Services including support regarding accommodation, careers, course and study changes, disability, exams and assessment, international support and money.
+For any and all queries visit ASK in Alexandra Square or get in touch via email or by calling 01524 592525.

 There is also a chaplaincy centre where members of a wide range of faiths are happy to lend support where it is needed.